 Can you explain why leasehold purchase conveyancing in Dymock costs more?

 In summary, leasehold conveyancing in Dymock and elsewhere usually involve more due diligence compared to freehold conveyancing.
 This includes lease investigation, corresponding with the landlord about the service of applicable notices, procuring up-to-date service charge and management information, obtaining the landlord’s consents and reviewing management accounts.
 The obligations on both the landlord and the tenant in the lease need to be studied by the buyer’s conveyancing team and read from beginning to end – no matter how many different owners have owned the lease since it was first entered into.

 It has been 2 months since my purchase conveyancing in Dymock completed.
 I have checked the Land Registry website which shows that I paid £175,000 when infact I paid £160,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I have been pointed in your direction by a few property agents in Dymock to select a conveyancer using your seach tool.
-What’s the financial inducement for Estate Agents to promote your site rather than a competitor’s?
+I was pointed in your direction by numerous estate agents in Dymock to select a conveyancer using your seach tool.
+Is there a financial upside for Estate Agents to promote your site over a competitor’s?